kvark/blade/README.md

 At first, the API should run on Vulkan and Metal.
 There is no DX12 support planned.

-On Metal side we'll likely need the argument buffer support.
+On Metal side we take advantage of the argument buffers but do not require them.

 On Vulkan we'll require certain features to make the translation simple: